ekapolc/cattern/TUMKUD/Gcloud_Tutorial.md

 ```
 deactivate
 ```
 to exit the venv.
-See assignment handout for details.

-**NOTE**: The instructions above will run everything needed using Python 2.7.
-If you would like to use Python 3.5 instead, edit setup_googlecloud.sh to replce the line
+**NOTE**: The instructions above will run everything needed using Python 3.
+If you would like to use Python 2 instead, edit setup_googlecloud.sh to replce the line

 ```
-virtualenv .env
+virtualenv -p python3 .env
 ```

 with

 ```
-virtualenv -p python3 .env
+virtualenv .env
 ```

 before running

 ```
+chmod 777 setup_googlecloud.sh
 ./setup_googlecloud.sh
 ```